 Gaming Performance (part 1)

 Dirt Rally is an off-road racing game released in April 2015, using Ego engine.
-To measure performance using this game, we ran the performance test included in the game, in Full HD and 4K UHD resolutions and image quality configured as “ultra” and MSAA 2x.
+To measure performance using this game, we ran the performance test included in the game, in 1920 x 1080 (Full HD) resolution and image quality configured as “low” and MSAA off.

 Dragon Age: Inquisition

 Dragon Age: Inquisition is the most recent game from the popular action RPG franchise Dragon Age.
 It was launched in November 2014 and uses the Frostbite 3 engine with SpeedTree.

 We ran the game at 1920 x 1080 (Full HD), with all quality options at “low”, measuring three times the framerate with FRAPS.